Patient education: Management of a cervical biopsy with precancerous cells (Beyond the Basics)

 - Columbia University College of Physicians and Surgeons

 Screening for cervical cancer has greatly reduced the rates of cervical cancer.
 Cervical cancer screening usually consists of a Pap test (also called a Pap smear or cervical cytology) and, in some women, a test for human papillomavirus (HPV), a virus that can cause cervical cancer.
 Women who are found to have abnormal cells that are precursors to cancer (called a precancerous lesion) of the cervix need further follow-up or treatment.
 Cervical abnormalities may be referred to as cervical dysplasia, cervical intraepithelial neoplasia (CIN), or adenocarcinoma in situ (AIS).

-The outer surface of the cervix has cells called squamous cells.
+The outer surface of the cervix is composed of cells called squamous cells.
 A precancerous lesion affecting these cells is called CIN.
 These changes are categorized as being mild (CIN 1) or moderate to severe (CIN 2 or 3).

 The canal of the cervix is lined with glandular cells.
 A precancerous lesion affecting these cells is called AIS.
 Precancerous lesions are diagnosed using a cervical biopsy or endocervical curettage (ECC), usually during a colposcopy procedure, which is described elsewhere.
-(See "Patient information: Colposcopy (Beyond the Basics)".)
+(See "Patient education: Colposcopy (Beyond the Basics)".)

 Treatments for lesions include cryosurgery (freezing), laser (high-energy light), and excision (surgical removal of the abnormal area, also referred to as a cone biopsy or conization, or loop electrosurgical excision procedure [LEEP]).
-(See "Patient information: Colposcopy (Beyond the Basics)".)
+(See "Patient education: Colposcopy (Beyond the Basics)".)

 The tests performed to evaluate abnormal Pap tests are discussed separately.
-(See "Patient information: Cervical cancer screening (Beyond the Basics)" and "Patient information: Follow-up of low-grade abnormal Pap tests (Beyond the Basics)" and "Patient information: Follow-up of high-grade abnormal Pap tests (Beyond the Basics)".)
+(See "Patient education: Cervical cancer screening (Beyond the Basics)" and "Patient education: Follow-up of low-grade abnormal Pap tests (Beyond the Basics)" and "Patient education: Follow-up of high-grade abnormal Pap tests (Beyond the Basics)".)

 Treatment of cervical cancer is discussed in another topic.
-(See "Patient information: Cervical cancer treatment; early stage cancer (Beyond the Basics)".)
+(See "Patient education: Cervical cancer treatment; early stage cancer (Beyond the Basics)".)